Commercial airplane flying during sunrise.

 • Advertisements from companies that have experienced a scandal within the previous six months

-• Advertisements for companies who have controversial business practices, such as those causing ecological harm
+• Advertisements for companies that have controversial business practices, such as those causing ecological harm

 • We will not accept any advertising with celebrity endorsements or featuring any celebrities of any kind